bpucker/MybMonday/README.md

 </a>

 This tweet serves as an introduction.
 Please read the introduction section on top of this page for additional information.
+The phylogenetic tree shows the diversity of different functions that are regulated by MYB transcription factors.
+It appears that there are cases of convergent evolution i.e. different clades of MYBs regulating the same process.

 ### (2) MYB repeat structure ###